 Okay, so what are we doing here at Connecticut College?

-The faculty at Connecticut College is considering the adoption of an Open Access policy.
-The Connecticut College policy will deal only with author self-archiving and will request the deposit of peer-reviewed journal articles into Digital Commons upon their publication in a traditional journal.
+The faculty at Connecticut College adopted an Open Access policy in 2012.
+The Connecticut College policy deals only with author self-archiving and depositing peer-reviewed journal articles into Digital Commons upon their publication in a traditional journal.

 What sort of institutions have an Open Access policy?